-In this single-day training, learn about creating safe, inclusive spaces at work, school, and in your community.
+In this virtual training, learn about creating safe, inclusive spaces at work, school, and in your community.
 Gain an understanding of key terms surrounding safe spaces and LGBTQIA+ while exploring your own identity and become more self-aware.

 Acknowledge and learn what it takes to create Safe, Inclusive Spaces